superfly/docs/app-guides/planetscale.html.md

 ![Screenshot](docs/images/planetscale_promote.png)

-Assuming you have a _Scaler_ or _Enterprise_ account you will be able to add addditional read-only regions.
+Assuming you have a _Scaler_, _Team_, or _Enterprise_ account, you will be able to add addditional read-only regions.
 They can greatly improve the performance of your application, reducing the latency of reads from regions close to them.
 Click on the _main_ branch (the production one).
 You should see the option to _Add region_:

 ![Screenshot](docs/images/planetscale_add_region.png)